 While I’m aware that a study abroad program is not a necessity, and I am extremely privileged to have had the ability to go in the first place, that does not mean I can’t mourn the experiences and adventures inevitably lost.

 Not only has my future been rocked by COVID-19, but my present also took a drastic hit.
-As Hector Salas touches on in , there is no substitute for in-person learning.
+As Hector Salas touches on in his piece, there is no substitute for in-person learning.
 Being an English major often entails thriving off of class discussions.
 The energy that permeates a room when students are passionate about a new novel is incredible.
 This atmosphere is sadly lost in the virtual classroom, where I’ve found people more hesitant to speak up for fear of talking over each other or feeling uncomfortable.

 As I enter my senior year, I worry about how my learning will change, about how I’ll have to adapt in order to keep up.
 Part of the reason I wanted to study abroad in Spain was so I could practice speaking Spanish on a regular basis.
 My Spanish classes, now conducted remotely, feel almost unhelpful, due to language barriers and discomfort with attempting something new and daunting via Zoom.
 I feel my grasp of grammar and pronunciation slipping as my practice lessens.